The Resource Base for Hearing Impaired Students (RBHIS)

 Students spend the majority of their time in mainstream lessons with support from Resource Base staff appropriate to their needs.

-Some students will be withdrawn from some lessons for individual tutorials, speech and language therapy and sign language tuition.
+Some students will be withdrawn from some lessons for individual or small group tutorials, speech and language therapy and sign language tuition.
 The amount of time a student is withdrawn for, and from which lessons, is decided on an individual basis in consultation with parents and teachers.

 Sign Language Tuition

-A deaf BSL instructor comes into school once a week to work with deaf students whose Education, Health and Care Plan says that they need to develop their sign language skills.
-She may also run BSL Level 1 and Level 2 courses (which are examined by SIGNATURE) for deaf students.
+A deaf BSL instructor comes into school once a week to work with deaf students.
+When appropriate, she may run BSL Level 1 and Level 2 courses (which are examined by SIGNATURE).
+At other times she may focus on language for the curriculum.
+She will also begin to raise the children’s awareness of deaf history, deaf awareness and the rights of deaf people in society and in the work place.
 It is sometimes possible for mainstream staff, parents and hearing students to join these classes.

 Some of our students stay on to study for A levels or BTEC Level 3 courses in the sixth form.
 Others leave school at the end of Year 11 and go on to college, apprenticeships or other training schemes.